ibm-cloud-docs/databases-for-redis/connecting-external.md

 {:tip: .tip}

 # Connecting an external application
-{: #connecting-external-app}
+{: #external-app}

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-redis_full}}.
 The service provides connection strings specifically for drivers and applications.

 ## Getting Connection Strings

 Redis only supports a single-user, so you use the same credentials for all applications that need to connect to your deployment.
-Documentation for retrieving the deployment's connection strings is on the [Getting Connection Strings](./howto-getting-connection-strings.html) page.
+Documentation for retrieving the deployment's connection strings is on the [Getting Connection Strings](/docs/services/databases-for-redis?topic=databases-for-redis-connection-strings) page.

 You have to set the admin password before you connect to the database.
-For more information, see the [Setting the Admin Password](./howto-admin-password.html) page.
+For more information, see the [Setting the Admin Password](/docs/services/databases-for-redis?topic=databases-for-redis-admin-password) page.
 {: .tip}

 ## Connecting with a language's client